ok2cqr/cqrlog/compiled/README.md

 Other way to update is to do it manually as follows:

 ## -------------------MANUAL-INSTALL--------------------

+  Simplest way to backup everything is to copy whole folder with console command

+     cp -a ~/.config/cqrlog ~/.config/cqrlog_save

+   After doing this, if you ever need to restore old settings and logs, just give console commands

+     rm -rf ~/.config/cqrlog
+     cp -a ~/.config/cqrlog_save  ~/.config/cqrlog

 (you need to become root (sudo) using sudo to do following):

 #### -------------INSTALL NEW HELP FILES----------------